makersacademy/airport_challenge/README.md

 Aim
 ----

 The aim of this weekend challenge was to solidify our understanding of test driven development, as well as concepts such as mock tests within RSpec.
+Through the completion of this challenge I feel that I have not only exercised my understanding of TDD, but that I have also gained an understanding as to why the correct use of TDD is so important.

 Approach
 --------